High Holiday Hafrashat Challah

 click on image to download

-If you are facing infertility or know someone who is and would like to be included in the prayers of those taking Challah (Hafrashat Challah) prior to Rosh Hashana, add the Hebrew name to our list and the Hebrew name (no other information) will be shared with everyone that has signed up to partake in this initiative.
+If you are facing infertility and would like to be included in the prayers of those taking Challah (Hafrashat Challah) prior to Rosh Hashana, add your Hebrew name to our prayer list.
+The Hebrew name (no other information) will be shared with everyone that has signed up to partake in this initiative.

 Pray for Life and #GiveTheGiftofCHAI